Professional Licensure Disclosures

 Does the program meet the educational requirements for licensure in my state?

-Any applicant to or student enrolled in an on-campus program will be considered to be located in Pennsylvania.
-Any applicant or student enrolled in an online or hybrid program will be considered to be located in the state associated with their home address as reported to the University and entered in the student information system.
+Online/hybrid programs: Enrolled students in online/hybrid professional licensure programs will be considered to be located in the state associated with their local address as reported to the University and entered into the student information system.

-Students enrolled in any program leading to professional licensure who relocate or plan to relocate to a different state for employment are responsible for ensuring that their program meets the educational requirements for that state.
+Students who relocate during the program or plan to relocate to a different state for employment after the program are responsible for ensuring that their program meets the educational requirements for that state.
 Before considering relocation, students should check with their school and that state's relevant licensing authority to ensure that their program meets the requirements.
-Upon relocation, students must notify the University of their change of address.
+Students must notify the university of their change of address if they relocate during the program.

 Programs Leading to Professional Licensure

-Below are Pitt schools and campuses with programs leading to professional licensure.
-Click on the school or campus for the full list of programs and the determinations regarding state educational requirements or certification.
+Below are University of Pittsburgh schools and campuses with programs leading to professional licensure.
+Click on the school or campus for the full list of programs and the state-by-state determinations regarding educational requirements.

 Kenneth P. Dietrich School of Arts and Sciences